-The Richard M Nixon Institute (RMNI) is a K-12 school of 328 students located in Monrovia, Liberia, West Africa which has been closed since mid-March due to COVID-19.
-RMNI has been a leading educational institution in Liberia for 50 years and is a legacy of African achievement and excellence.
+The Richard M Nixon Institute (RMNI) is a K-12 school of 328 students located in Monrovia, Liberia, West Africa which has been re-open effective January 2021 due to COVID-19.
+RMNI has been a leading educational institution in Liberia for 51 years and is a legacy of African achievement and excellence.
 The school empowers students from all incomes and over 60% of RMNI students benefit from scholarships.
-Students at RMNI will return to school on August 16 after five months of education loss.
-We want to prepare for their return by providing personal protective equipment (PPE) and repairing facilities to ensure they return to a safe and healthy school environment.
+Students at RMNI have returned to school on ja January 16 after seven months of education loss.
+We want to keep prepare providing personal protective equipment (PPE) and repairing facilities to ensure a safe and healthy school environment.

 This isn’t the first time these young students have faced disruptions to their education.
 RMNI and other schools in Liberia were closed for an additional seven months during the Ebola epidemic in 2014-2015!
 These children just cannot catch a break!
 Yet, RMNI continues to march forward and build generations of educated and engaged citizens.
 Our students keep moving forward as well, driven by their belief in themselves and their futures.
 They refuse to give up no matter the obstacles in their path.